sportsclimbs/sportclimbs/README.md

 5. crag map page (not always)
 6. crag topo page/s

-## Problem
+## Problems

-Trying to use data for the map coords
+1. Trying to use data for the map coords

 > failed to load data: "T:\HTML-extras\sportclimbs-hugo-1\data\map\coordinates.yml:2:1": failed to unmarshal YAML: yaml: line 2: mapping values are not allowed in this context

+2. Images show up which are not there: `img/buxton/hh-dark-side-right-central.jpg` - there is no `img/buxton` folder !!!
+(See HH Dark Side LH page.)

 ### CSS